openclarity/vmclarity/rfc/multiple-assets-in-findings.md

 ---

-This RFC proposes the extension of the API by allowing multiple Assets to be referenced in Findings in order to improve efficiency and achieve parity with the existing features.
+This RFC proposes the API extensions by allowing multiple Assets to be referenced in Findings in order to improve efficiency and achieve parity with the existing features.

 ## Background